ARM-software/ComputeLibrary/examples/gemm_tuner/README.md

 * A target device to be tuned, plus the following on the device:
     * Android or Linux OS
     * Bash shell
-    * Built ACL with benchmark examples binaries
+    * Built Compute Library with benchmark examples binaries
     * benchmark_gemm_examples.sh script
     * gemm shape file

        A csv file containing the **GEMMParam search list**.
 This is the list of GEMMParams/gemm shapes that we're interested in (For more details see Approach section).
-The default list is prepared by ACL developers in advance and can be provided on request.
+The default list is prepared by Compute Library developers in advance and can be provided on request.

        The format is described as: